sakthi-vetrivel/aks-demos/virtual-node-autoscale/README.md

 Go over the various metrics and explain the graphs (Request per pod, Requests per second.
 Response time, Number of container instances)

-Watch it scale!
+**i n f i n i t e s c a l i n g**

+**Reset**

-To reset: The loadtest only runs for about 5 minutes, so no reset needed here, beyond clearing the terminals you're using.
+ The loadtest only runs for about 5 minutes, so no reset needed here, beyond clearing the terminals you're using.
 No clean up!